Bitfinex Launches First-Ever Tokenized US Treasuries In Latin America Under El Salvador Framework

 After the initial subscription period ends, additional subscription windows will be opened regularly.
 Investors can make their first investments using top stablecoin Tether (USDT), but investments will later be made available in Bitcoin (BTC).

-The token is representative of an innovative digital asset that combines the stability of U.S. Treasury Bills with the efficient processing provided by blockchain-based financial technology.

-"Bitfinex Securities is proud to collaborate with NexBridge on the first regulated public offering of tokenized U.S. Treasury Bills in El Salvador," said Jesse Knutson, Head of Operations at Bifinex Securities, as per a press release shared with International Business Times.
+"Bitfinex Securities is proud to collaborate with NexBridge on the first regulated public offering of tokenized U.S. Treasury Bills in El Salvador," said Jesse Knutson, Head of Operations at Bifinex Securities, told International Business Times.

 "The inclusion of USTBL tokens in investment portfolios will enable investors to balance digital asset exposure with the stability of traditional finance, offering a new level of diversification that can help reduce overall portfolio risk," he added.